gartner/zf2rapid/docs/tutorial-create-controller-plugin-view-helper.md

         }
     }

-If you want to create a factory together with the controller plugin you can simply run this command:
+If you want to create a controller plugin without creating a factory you can simply run this command:

-    $ zf2rapid create-controller-plugin Shop CalcBasket -f
+    $ zf2rapid create-controller-plugin Shop CalcBasket -no-factory

+## Create a factory for a controller plugin

+If you want to create a factory for an existing controller plugin you just need to specify the name of module and controller plugin and optionally the project path:

+    $ zf2rapid create-controller-plugin-factory Shop CalcBasket

+The following tasks are executed when creating a new controller plugin:

+ * Check if module exists
+ * Check if controller plugin exists
+ * Creating controller plugin factory class
+ * Updating controller plugin configuration

 ## Deleting controller plugins and controller plugin factories